 Run 'bp kernel32!TerminateProcessStub', to set a breakpoint on the call 'kernel32!TerminateProcessStub'.
 This way, we can get all the thread information, instead of only one thread.

 In some machines, the function returned via x is 'KERNEL32!TerminateProcess'.
 In that case, set the breakpoint for the function via 'bp KERNEL32!TerminateProcess'

 - Type 'g' to continue.
 The command line field will show '*BUSY* Debuggee is running…'.

-- Type 'kb' first, then '~*kb', to get thread info.
-Save the output.
+- Type 'kb' first, then '~*kb' and then !analyze -v to get thread info.

 - Type '.dump /ma c:\temp\crash.dmp', to create dump.
 The dump file will be created under c:\temp.
 If the folder doesn't exist, please change the path.
 Zip the dump file and keep it, in case we need to retrieve more info from the dump.

-- Send the saved output to Gladinet support.
+- Send the saved output and the dump file to Gladinet support.